iliaschi/iliaschi.github.io/_posts/2024-04-02-Social-Data-on-San-Francisco.markdown

 date:   2024-04-02 10:10:41 +0200
 categories: jekyll update
 ---
-# Our Story of the San Francisco Data
+# Our Story of the San Francisco Crimes Data

 ## Intro
 We showcase the crimes of Drug Possession, Drunkenness and a combination of them over time, and their interaction with other crimes.